-Adobe MAX 2019: when and where?
+Adobe MAX 2019: When and where?

 Adobe MAX 2019: rumours

-Digital art app Project Gemini
+Digital art app Project Fresco unveiled

 Voice prototyping added to Adobe XD

 Adobe's long-awaited video editing app, dubbed Project Rush, was finally released at MAX 2018.
 And to quite the reception.
-It will be really interesting to see how Rush develops over the course of this year.
-And whether plans to extend it beyond just iOS are in motion.
+It will be really interesting to see how Rush develops over the course of this year, and whether plans to extend it beyond just iOS are in motion.